robdevops/check_ntp_clients/README.md

 ## Description
 Warns about known clients we haven't heard from in a while.

-Uses `ntpdc -nc monlist` to query a list of clients and time since their last check-in.
+Uses `ntpdc -nc monlist` to query a list of clients and the time since their last check-in.

 Requires "monitor" enabled in `/etc/ntp.conf`